Arccotangent/numberrain/doc/scripting/VARIABLES.md

 If a certain variable does not exist but is still being accessed by a script, the script will crash.

+## Scope

+Apart from iteration variables in for loops, there is only a global scope.
+Any variables created will be available for the rest of the script, regardless of conditions.

+There is currently no way to delete variables.

 ## Data Types

 The script engine represents all variable values are represented as strings in memory and converts them to the appropriate internal data structure when needed.

 The formatting of variables in memory is identical to the format in which data is printed to the console.

 Internally, this has the advantage of being able to store all variables in one map.
 However, for computationally expensive scripts, it does add a bit of overhead as variables are parsed every time they are used.

 ## Current Limitations